 Steve Mason has lived in Africa and has traveled to South America and Europe in the pursuit of his passion for Argentine tango dancing.

-He has been an integral member of The Voorhees Veterinary Center medical team for over fifteen years.
+He has been an integral member of The Voorhees Veterinary Center medical team since 1993.

 Caroline Garzotto VMD, DACVS is a graduate of the University of Pennsylvania School of Veterinary Medicine class of 1996.